dozius/triple-cheese-themes/readme.md

 A "flat" theme that is made entirely from vector shapes built into the plug-in (i.e. no image files are used).
 It comes in two flavours based on the popular syntax highlighting palettes Monokai and OneDark.

+Alternate versions use colour accents for the mod source labels.

 Screenshots at 150%.

 ### Monokai